 “Let’s go!” people were shouting, pointing toward the march route behind us.
 “We’re marching now!
 Turn around!
 Go!”

 Slightly panicked at the prospect of this large crowd of people descending on me like a wave in slow-motion, I looked at Victoria, who was packed in next to me.
 “What the fuck?” she yelled to me above the chaos, echoing my own thoughts.
 “She’s still speaking!”

 The people kept coming, and I heard a slight commotion behind me.
-Turning around, I saw a girl of Asian descent arguing with her white friends, who were preparing to join the early marchers.
+Turning around, I saw a woman of color arguing with her white friends, who were preparing to join the early marchers.
 “No!
 I’m staying right here!”
-Her friends swept away with the crowd, and the girl turned to me, her brow furrowed.
+Her friends swept away with the crowd, and she turned to me, her brow furrowed.
 “They’re silencing a woman of color!” she cried, anxiously.
 I tightened my resolve: I was not going anywhere.

 More shouts came from the early marchers, who had begun descending on us.
 “Go!” yelled a blonde woman, as the crowd shoved her against us.
 She pointed toward the march route.
 “We’re going that way now!”